kubedb/docs/docs/guides/mysql/upgrading/minorversion/group_replication.md

 my-upgrade-minor-group   Upgrade   Successful   5m26s
 ```

 You can see from the above output that the `MySQLOpsRequest` has succeeded.
-If you describe the `MySQLOpsRequest` you will see that the `MySQL` group replication is updated with new version and the `StatefulSet` is created with new image.
+If you describe the `MySQLOpsRequest` you will see that the `MySQL` group replication is updated with the new version and the `StatefulSet` is created with a new image.

 ```console
 $ kubectl describe myops -n demo my-upgrade-minor-group